peterSweter/votme/README.md

 # votme
-Votme is a administrator panel for managing photos for online selling on  allegro.pl made with php and jquery.
+Votme is an administrator panel for managing photos for online selling on  allegro.pl made with php and jquery.